 HPB Surgery Quality Indicator Development Workshop

-The 2020 world congress of the International Hepatopancreaticobiliary Association (IHPBA) in Melbourne will provide an opportunity to assemble an international faculty of hepatopancreaticobiliary (HPB) surgeons and associated specialties to develop internationally accepted QIs for HPB surgery.
+Currently no internationally accepted and applicable quality indicators (QI) exist for hepatopancreaticobiliary surgery although case volume is often used as a proxy for both individuals and units.
+Consequently, there are no clear standards to benchmark against for units, institutions or individual practices for accreditation for training or other purposes.
+The 2020 world congress of the International Hepatopancreaticobiliary Association (IHPBA) in Melbourne in 2020 provides an opportunity for the IHPBA to assemble an international faculty of hepatopancreaticobiliary (HPB) surgeons and associated specialties to develop internationally accepted QIs for HPB surgery.

-The aim of this day is to focus on the non-technical aspects of surgery that make good surgeons great.
-The learning objectives are:
+The aim of this day is to attract trainees, fellows and young consultants with the purpose of focusing on the non-technical aspects of surgery that make good surgeons great.
+The learning objectives would be as follows:

 - To understand that being a HPB surgeon requires a conscious commitment to lifelong learning